Pinterest for Business - Webinar

-Firstly, type www.pinterest.com/yourwebsite.com into your search bar and it will reveal everything that's been pinned from your website; this is particuarly important because you could start off the pinning of your images.
+Firstly, type using the formula www.pinterest.com/[yourwebsite.com] (substituting the actual domain of your website) into your search bar, and it will reveal everything that's been pinned from your website.
+This is particuarly important, because you could start off the pinning of your images.

-Secondly, put a pin button on your website and then add a button to your Facebook account.
-It's vital that people can easily re-pin your images as it's easily enabling other people to promote you, perfect!
+It's vital that people can easily re-pin your images, as it's easily enabling other people to promote you - perfect!

 - There may be no leads, but sometimes it's good to just know these things!

 It's important to represent how visual and informative you can be with Pinterest.

 Even if you're not a photographer or fashion brand, this is a platform to prove how creative you are; upload images to different boards, ensure they're yours, and wait for them to be shared.

 Once they're shared and people link back to your website or profile, they have the potential to be turned into clients.

 Also, as you can pin your Instagram images, why not create a company Instagram account and use it to share images of the office flowers, your latest app shots, your lunch, and staff parties?
 These are fun things people like seeing, so they'll soon share them!